Updated: August 17, 2020

 One friend, parent, or family member will be allowed in the residence halls to help students move in.

-Unfortunately, roommate- and single-room-requests are closed.
+Unfortunately, single-room and roomate requests are now closed.

 Please email firstname.lastname@example.org if you would like to be placed on a waiting list for a single room.